tayloraswift/swift-unidoc/Guides/docs.docc/Quickstart.md

 @Code(file: load-standard-library.sh, title: load-standard-library.sh)

-You should be able to view the symbol graph and its documentation at [http://localhost:8080/tags/swift](localhost:8080/tags/swift).
+You should be able to view the symbol graph and its documentation at `http://localhost:8080/tags/swift`.

+@Image(source: "Standard library tags.png", alt: "Standard library") {
+>   The standard library documentation.
+We generated it using the default Xcode toolchain, so it’s labeled `__Xcode`.
+}

 ## 5. Generating documentation for SwiftPM packages